alisheharyar/pGarfield-toolkit/README.md

 PARALLEL=1 make
 ```

-Note that running just make command will produce the serial version of the Garfield.
-The flag PARALLEL=1 enables enables the MPI support and also links with the system MPI header files and libraries.
+Note that running just make command (without the PARALLEL=1 flag) will produce the serial version of the Garfield.
+The flag PARALLEL=1 enables the MPI support and also links with the system MPI header files and libraries.

 ## Documentation